k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 characteristic that can have large effects on both population estimates and management benchmarks [e.g., @maceetal2021; @martyetal2003].
-Natural mortality is often assumed constant in population dynamics models because collecting informative data to estimate natural mortality is difficult.
-However, for many populations, natural mortality likely varies in magnitude over time [e.g.,
-@krauseetal2020; @regularetal2022; @plaganyietal2022].
+Natural mortality is often assumed constant in population dynamics models because collecting informative data to estimate time-varying and/or age-varying natural mortality is difficult.
+However, for many populations, natural mortality likely varies in magnitude over time [e.g., @krauseetal2020; @regularetal2022; @plaganyietal2022].

 In this case study, we used SSMSE to investigate the effects of not accounting for episodic natural mortality spikes in the estimation model (i.e., stock assessment